Minipoloalex/comp_prog/notes/problems/problems.md

 ## Advanced Techniques
 - Meet in the middle: subset sum problem (how many ways to choose a subset of numbers with sum x) with up to $1e9$.
+- Hamming Distance: use **bitwise optimizations**.
+Basically, we can make every value an integer (read it using a bitset, for instance) and compare numbers by counting the number of bits (popcount) of the XOR.
 - New Roads Queries: **find maximum along paths from any two pair of nodes** (queries): use **MST** to filter the edges to make a tree since we want to minimize the maximum along any path and use **binary lifting** to get the maximum along the paths.

 ## Bitwise